 The regulation set out in Subparagraph 3, Item 1 of the previous paragraph regarding renaming is not applicable to a religious college which was established in accordance with Article 8 of the Private School Law.
-The amalgamations referred to in Paragraph 1, Subparagraph 3.
-Item 3 are divided into the following 3 categories:
+The amalgamations referred to in Paragraph 1, Subparagraph 3, Item 3 are divided into the following 3 categories:

-- 3, Item 3 are divided into the following 3 categories: - A statutory amalgamation: only one educational institution continues to legally exist after the amalgamation; any other junior college(s) or institution(s) of higher education involved in the amalgamation becomes part of the surviving educational institution, or a branch campus, division, or junior college division. - 2.
-An amalgamation creating a new entity (a so-called "consolidation") : each of the former junior college(s) or institution(s) of higher education involved ceases to legally exist after the amalgamation; a different educational institution is thereby established and takes a new name. - 3.
+A statutory amalgamation: one educational institution is selected to continue to legally exist after the amalgamation; each other junior college or institution of higher education involved in the amalgamation becomes part of the surviving educational institution, or a branch campus, division, junior college division, or skills-based senior high school division.

+An amalgamation creating a new entity (a so-called "consolidation"): after the amalgamation, a new junior college or institution of higher education is thereby established and it takes a new name.
+Each former junior college or institution of higher education becomes part of the newly established educational institution, or a branch campus, division, junior college division, or skills-based senior high school division.

 A junior college or institution of higher education changes its affiliation: A school endowment corporation takes over a private junior college or institution of higher education that was established by another school endowment corporation.